 Here at Paleo Plan, we believe in having a great framework that helps you easily say “yes” or “no” to certain foods.
 In addition to our Paleo diet food list, you should also consider using our free Paleo recipes and easiest of all you should try our Paleo Meal Plan.
-The Paleo Plan meal plan makes following a Paleo diet really easy, since your menus, recipes and shopping lists are all laid out for you.
+The Paleo Plan meal plan makes following a Paleo diet really easy, since your menus, recipes and paleo shopping lists are all laid out for you.

-Below, you’ll find the Paleo Plan Food Guide, a list of foods and to what extent they are accepted as Paleo.
+Below, you’ll find our Paleo diet Food List.
+This is a list of foods and to what extent they are accepted as Paleo.
 Our guidelines are created using a mixture of all of the Paleo gurus’ philosophies and research, our own beliefs, and what is realistic to implement in your daily life.

 For all of the foods listed, our hope is that you choose those that are free of pesticides, antibiotics, hormones, animal abuse and that the food the animals were fed was appropriate for their species.